Porcelain Veneers Durham, NC

 Can porcelain veneers fall off?

 Yes.
 Porcelain veneers are thin shells that bond to the teeth with a special bonding agent.
-Although the dentist will make sure that there are no issues during the procedure, on some occasions, saliva can contaminate the working area.
-This can affect the durability of the bonding.
+Although we will make sure that there are no issues during the procedure, on some occasions, saliva can contaminate the working area.
+This can affect the strength of the bonding.
 On the other hand, unlike the veneer itself, the bonding agent is a porous material and weakens over time.

 Ready for your smile transformation?
-Schedule an appointment with Dr. Chavala Harris at Oak Grove Family & Cosmetic Dentistry to learn more about what your smile could look like with the help of a few strategically placed porcelain veneers.
+Schedule an appointment with Dr. Chavala Harris at Oak Grove Family and Cosmetic Dentistry.
+Call 919-899-4467 to learn more about what veneers can do for your smile.